HugoXR/Race-Bias/README.md

 # Race-Bias
-Project to verify the racial bias in models (Vgg16, MobileNet, ResNet50) training with distincts databases (Fair Face, VggFace2, UTKFace)
+Project to verify the racial bias in models (Vgg16, MobileNet, ResNet50) training with distincts databases (Fair Face, VggFace2, UTKFace).

+The main content of this project it is in the jupyter-notebook racial_bias.ipynb file.

 ## Dependencies
 * python 3.10.12